davidcgong/personal_site/content/pages/about.md

 I currently study Computer Science at the [**Georgia Institute of Technology**](http://gatech.edu) and will be an Application Engineering Intern at Sony PlayStation (Summer 2019).
 In the past, I have worked as a Software Engineer under contract at Siemens for half a year.

-My side gigs involve primarily professional-level table tennis, options trading.
+My side gigs involve primarily professional-level table tennis and options trading.

 A few of my notable projects include: